 2. Language code mismatch (zh vs zh-CN vs zh-Hans)

-How to spot it: grep for hreflang codes in your templates:
+How to spot it: grep every hreflang code that appears in your templates.

 grep -rn 'hreflang=' src/layouts/ src/components/